andrewvy/chrome-launcher/README.md

 This Elixir library makes launching headless Google Chrome processes with custom options easily.

-Currently only supports OSX with plans for Linux in the future.
 Utilizes [erlexec](https://github.com/saleyn/erlexec) to manage processes under the hood.

+Only supports OSX + Linux at this time.

 ---